realpaver/realpaver/README.md

   - Gurobi: https://www.gurobi.com/solutions/gurobi-optimizer/ (a sample pkg-config file for Gurobi (gurobi.pc) is provided but it must be adapted to your context)
   - HiGHS: https://highs.dev/

-**WARNING: interval libraries rely on the used math library that must preserve floating-point rounding mode during computations!
+**WARNING: interval libraries rely on the used math library to make safe computations.
+It must preserve floating-point rounding mode during computations!
 (This is not guaranteed by most standard math libraries)**

 ### Optional dependencies